Updated Summer 2021

 Testing when it’s cured is the most important test in most cases.

 Many chemically sensitive prefer this brand.

-This is a PVA based glue, with a mild acetic odor until it’s cured.
+This is a PVA-based glue, with a mild acetic odor until it’s cured.
 PVA glues are some of the most benign.
-Though at my worst I did not do well with this when it was wet.
+Though at my most sensitive I did not do well with this when it was wet.

 Carried at hardware stores and on Amazon.